python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/030_Spec_A_paragradio.md

 Adjust the slider, and you should see the view of the spectrum adjust accordingly.

 Now, let's start using hardware.
+Exit your current notebook by clicking the three lines in the top right of your screen and selecting Return home.
-First, Open a new Marimo notebook called **specan.py**.
+Create a new Marimo notebook and save it as **specan.py**.
 Now let's run the following code without plugging in the hardware, so we can see the error message:

 ```python3